essdot/js-lessons/doc/types.md

 5. null
 6. object

+(If you're reading this sometime in the future, ES6 also has a Symbol type.)

 **THAT'S IT.**
 The first five are primitives, they are passed by value.
 When you use them with the triple-equals operator, their values are compared.